-Ken C. Joseph, Esq. is a managing director in Duff & Phelps’ Disputes and Investigations practice in New York City.
+Ken C. Joseph, Esq. is a Managing Director and Head of Duff & Phelps’ Disputes Consulting practice, based in New York office.
+He is also a Fellow in the Duff & Phelps Institute, providing thought leadership on a variety of financial services and regulatory matters, as well as Head of the firm’s Cryptocurrency Task Force.
 Ken focuses on serving clients who need informed and proven strategies to successfully navigate a broad spectrum of threats arising from investigations, compliance examinations, litigation, and crisis scenarios.
-Ken has a unique combination of front-line expertise and experience in U.S. securities law, regulatory compliance, and corporate governance.
-He served with distinction for a total of over 21 years at the U.S. securities and exchange commission, including service as one of the inaugural supervisors in the division of enforcement’s specialized asset management unit, and most recently as a senior officer in the Commission’s Office of Compliance Inspections and Examinations.
-He has investigated, supervised, and resolved numerous complex and high-profile cases involving a wide variety of alleged misconduct by market professionals, individuals, and by public and private entities.
+He has a unique combination of front-line expertise and experience in U.S. securities law, regulatory compliance, and corporate governance.
+He served with distinction for a total of over 21 years at the U.S. Securities and Exchange Commission, including service as one of the inaugural supervisors in the division of enforcement’s specialized Asset Management Unit, and most recently as a Senior Officer in the Commission’s Office of Compliance Inspections and Examinations.
+He has investigated, supervised, and resolved numerous complex and high-profile cases involving a wide variety of alleged misconduct by market professionals, other individuals, and by public and private entities.

 Ken holds a Juris Doctor degree from the University of North Carolina at Chapel Hill School of Law.
 He also earned B.S., MBA, and post-graduate degrees in Marketing Management and International Finance from St. John’s University, New York.
 He is admitted to practice law in the U.S. District Court for the Southern and Eastern Districts of New York, as well as the States of New York and Connecticut.
 He is a frequent speaker at industry panels on matters relating to SEC enforcement and securities law compliance, governance, and risk management and has represented the SEC on several foreign technical assistance missions.
 Ken also has substantial experience interacting with U.S. and foreign regulators and law enforcement agencies from the state, federal, and international levels, including those from the Department of Justice, the Federal Bureau of Investigation, the United States Postal Inspection Service, the Financial Industry Regulatory Authority, the Federal Reserve, and state securities regulators.